 Sudden death in young people is rare, but those at risk can take precautions.
 Find out more about the risk factors, causes and treatments.By Mayo Clinic Staff

-Millions of elementary, high school and college athletes compete every year without incident.
-Fortunately, if you or your child is at risk of sudden death, there are screening tests for heart defects and precautions you can take.
+Most student athletes compete yearly without a heart incident.
+If you or your child is at risk of sudden cardiac death, ask your health care provider about precautions you can take.

 How common is sudden cardiac death in young people?

 Most sudden cardiac deaths are in older adults, particularly those with heart disease.
 Yet sudden cardiac arrest is the leading cause of death in young athletes.
 Estimates vary, but some reports suggest that about 1 in 50,000 to 1 in 80,000 young athletes die of sudden cardiac death each year.